Maddoxx88/microregex/README.md

 </p>

 <p align="center">
 <i>Loved the tool?
 Found some bugs?
-Hate the tool?
+Dislike the tool?
 Please consider <a href="https://github.com/Maddoxx88/microregex/issues">contributing </a>  ✍️ to help it improve!</i>
 </p>

 #### Tired of finding the right regular expression from multiple websites?